-From previous entries in this series we have established that John presents Jesus as a man always obedient to God’s timeline.
-Conflict with the religious leaders of Jerusalem was always inevitable, and so Jesus spent much of His time in Galilee, away from their direct influence.
+Previous entries in this series we have established that John presents Jesus as a man always obedient to God’s timeline.
+Conflict with the religious leaders of Jerusalem was always inevitable.
+So Jesus spent much of His time in Galilee, away from their direct influence.
 This only delays the eventual outcome, of course.
-Jesus has already done enough to earn a death sentence in their eyes, since they interpret His earlier actions in John 5:18 as a form of blasphemy (John 5:18).
+Jesus has already done enough to earn a death sentence in their eyes.
+Since they interpret His earlier actions in John 5:18 as a form of blasphemy.
 This desire to see Jesus killed will be greatly increased due to His actions during the Feast of Tabernacles.

 Jewish men were commanded to attend several feasts in Jerusalem each year (Deuteronomy 16:16).
-In chapter 5, it was one such feast that brought Jesus to the city, where He healed a man at the Pool of Bethesda (John 5:1–9).
-Based on the timeline of the gospel of John, that celebration would have been the Feast of Tabernacles, the same event shown here in chapters 7.
+Chapter 5, brought Jesus to the city, where He healed a man at the Pool of Bethesda (John 5:1–9).
+That celebration would have been the Feast of Tabernacles, the same event shown here in chapters 7.

 Verses 3-5 present both a sad commentary, and produce controversy.
-The men referenced are called Jesus’ “brothers,” a statement which conflicts with the idea that Mary, Jesus’ mother, was a perpetual virgin.
 The Greek term is adelphoi, which can be used to refer to countrymen—meaning fellow Jews—as well as biological siblings.
 However, this same phrasing is used in verses such as Matthew 12:46, and Mark 6:3.
 In the gospel of Mark, Jesus’ brothers are even named.
-Psalm 69:8 refers to “mother’s sons,” rather than “father’s sons.”
-This is the same passage which came to mind when Jesus cleansed the temple in John 2:16 (Psalm 69:9).
+Psalm 69:8 “mother’s sons,” rather than “father’s sons”.
+The same passage which came to mind when Jesus cleansed the temple in John 2:16 (Psalm 69:9).
 In short, the only reasonable interpretation is that these were Jesus’ actual, physical, half-brothers, and children of His mother, Mary.

 Tradition suggests that one of these brothers, James, would become a believer and write the New Testament book of James.
 Another brother is believed to have written the book of Jude.
 At least some of this disrespect might have been due to familiarity.
-Jewish tradition suggested that the Messiah would be relatively unknown (John 7:27), so merely knowing Jesus was enough for some to dismiss Him as the Promised One.
-As seen in the life of men like Judas Iscariot, simply knowing “about” Jesus, or being exposed to Him, is not enough to make a person a believer.
+Jewish tradition suggested that the Messiah would be relatively unknown (John 7:27).
+So merely knowing Jesus was enough for some to dismiss Him as the Promised One.
+Simply knowing “about” Jesus, or being exposed to Him, is not enough to make a person a believer.

 Simply knowing Jesus should be enough to convict any believer that Jesus is the Messiah!

 This verse continues the sarcastic, mocking tone of Jesus’ brothers.
-Based on passages such as Matthew 12:46, Mark 6:3, and allusions to prophecies such as Psalm 69, there is every reason to think these were Jesus’ actual half-siblings.
 That is, these were other sons of His mother, Mary.
 When Jesus fed thousands, it attracted a significant level of attention (John 6:14).
 However, when Jesus explained the real meaning of His ministry, most of those followers turned away (John 6:66).
 Perhaps this is the motivation for His brothers’ mocking: “go make a scene if you want to be such a big deal!”

 Of all the people in the world who should have accepted Jesus as Messiah, his immediate family are be at the top of the list.
 After all, nobody knew Him as well or saw His character as clearly.
 And yet, this same familiarity seems to produce the opposite effect – Familiarity breeds contempt!
 Jesus’ own brothers—other biological children of Mary—don’t yet accept His ministry or His mission.
 Part of this is cultural: Jewish tradition suggested that the Messiah would be relatively unknown prior to His emergence (John 7:27).